Welcome to today's edition of the Rush 24-7 podcast.

 We can't have that.

-Now I know what you're saying, what about Nixon Roche?
+And I know what you're saying.

 What about Nixon?

-Well, uh, you know, the Democrats play the game a little bit different than the Republicans do, but this is a different issue.
+Well, you know, the Democrats play the game a little bit different than the Republicans do, but this is a different issue.

-That's circle the wagons time.
+Let's circle the wagons time.

 We'll make it look like we're going to town.